6 more stories about drone mapping

 A fully accredited university, Embry-Riddle is also a major research center, seeking solutions to real-world problems in partnership with the aerospace industry, other universities and government agencies.
 Students compare and contrast the UAS-collected methods with Pix4D to traditional methods to understand the potential time and cost savings - and apply what they learn to hands-on projects.

-Joseph will discuss teaching the future of photogrammetry and the advantages of bringing Pix4D into the classroom.
+Joseph discussed the future of photogrammetry and the advantages of bringing Pix4D into the classroom.

 Underground mine inspection with 3D models and a unique drone